Some things to know about renting storage on the Sia network.

 There are a few things you may want to know about before you decide to rent storage on Sia.
 If you haven't yet, we'd also recommend reading through our Renting section to learn more about how renting on Sia works.

 Ready to get started?
 Read on!

-You must first install the Sia-UI Client, create a wallet, and wait for your client to fully synchronize.
-If you haven't done this yet, instructions on downloading the Sia-UI Client and setting up a wallet can be found in our Wallet Setup Guide.
+To rent storage on Sia, you must first install the Sia-UI Client and fully synchronize it.
+If you haven't done this yet, instructions on doing so can be found in our Wallet Setup Guide.

 You'll need some Siacoins to rent storage on the Sia network.
+Storage isn't free!
 Instructions on buying Siacoins can be found in our Guide to Buying Siacoins.